owensgl/biol525D/Topic_6/README.md

 You can download these to your computer to take a look at the graphs.

 Step 6.
 To make a table out of the individual library expression files that you have created, use the custom perl script called "add_RSEM_data_to_table.pl".
-To run this, you will first have to create a list of the contig names that were in your reference, along with a list of the .genes.results files created by RSEM that you want to put together.
+To run this, you will first have to create a list of the contig names that were in your reference (/home/biol525d/Topic_6/data/Pine_reference_rnaseq_reduced.fa), along with a list of the .genes.results files created by RSEM that you want to put together.
 The list of names in the reference will have to match the names that you see in the RSEM output files that end in ".genes.results".
 See if you can figure out how to do these operations using simple bash commands.
 The commands to do so are listed at the bottom of this document if you run into trouble.
 Then run the perl script:

 command: